jundalisay/superb/content/en/research/descartes/world/chapter-03.md

-+++
+---
+title: "Hardness and Liquidity"
+heading: "Chapter 3"
+date: 2020-09-26
+author: "Rene Descartes"
+image: "/covers/world.jpg"
-title= "Hardness and Liquidity" heading= "Chapter 3 of the World, Simplified" author= "Rene Descartes" image= "/covers/world.jpg" description= "There is an infinity of diverse motions that endure perpetually in the world" linkb= "/research/descartes/world/chapter-02" linkbtext= "Chapter 2" linkf= "/research/descartes/world/chapter-04" linkftext= "Chapter 4" icon= "/icons/descartes.png"
+description: "There is an infinity of diverse motions that endure perpetually in the world"
-+++
+icon: "/icons/descartes.png"
+---

 There is an infinity of diverse motions that endure perpetually in the world.
 The greatest of these bring about the days, months, and years.